DataAnalyticsinStudentHands/DataMaps/README.md

-# HNETDataMaps (Server)
+# DataMaps (Server)

 This is server part for for a data processing framework for atmospheric sensors.
-Each site has it's own instance of a serve running to process incoming files.
+Each site has it's own instance of a server running to process incoming files.

 The following instructions are for developers who want to setup their own version.
 This is a [meteor](https://www.meteor.com/) based framework.